 If you book your tickets online, you will save money as opposed to buying your tickets when you arrive.
 You can save around £5 per single ticket by purchasing in advance.

-There are other savings to be made if you’re looking to buy two-day tickets.
-Why not make your visit to Peppa Pig World into a short break and stay nearby.
+Peppa Pig World short breaks are an option if you’re looking to buy two-day tickets.
+Why not extend your visit to Peppa Pig World and stay nearby.

 Peppa Pig World opens at 10.30am but you can arrive into the park at 10am.
 It’s a good idea to arrive early as by the time you have walked through Paultons Park into Peppa Pig World, you’ll find the time passes quickly.